An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-It is worth noting that specific choices of these parameters recover well-known fairness definitions from the literature.
-For instance, in \cite{wei2022rank} a ranking is deemed fair when both bounds are fixed to the global proportion of each group in the population, that is, when \(\lambda_{i\ell} = \mu_{i\ell} = |G_i|/n\) for all \(i\) and \(\ell\), and where the groups \(G_i\) form a disjoint partition of the item set.
-This highlights that our formulation subsumes such definitions as particular cases while allowing for overlapping groups and more flexible proportional bounds.
+Specific choices of \(\lambda\) and \(\mu\) recover existing fairness notions.
+For instance, in \cite{wei2022rank}, a ranking is deemed fair when both bounds are fixed to the global proportion of each group, that is,

-To illustrate how these fairness constraints affect the resulting rankings, let us examine a simple example.